dsondak/optRBC/README.md

 In the figure above we breakdown the components of the `imex_rk` function.
 Each rectangle represents a chunk of code or a subroutine, and the parenthetical numbers indicate the proportion of the time at that depth that was spent on that piece.
 For example, at a depth of 1, we break the runtime down into four pieces: (1) stage 1, (2) stage 2, (3) stage 3, (4) update.
 These portions take up 41%, 26%, 27%, and 6% of the runtime respecitvely, which totals to 100%.
 From this figure it is clear that the four `calc_explicit` calls consume a majority of the total runtime, which is why we break down the `calc_explicit` subroutine into 6 loops to highlight that loops 3 and 5 consume a majority of that runtime.
 These two loops execute the fast fourier transforms.

+#### 5.1.2 OpenMP Implementation
+Now that we understand the code organization and profile of the baseline code, we can present the changes required to implement the OpenMP version.
+Overall there were 16 loops that we were able to parallelize with the `!$OMP PARALLEL DO` compiler directive.

+* 12 loops in the `calc_explicit` subroutine, which is defined in [time_integrators.f90, line 620](./time_integrators.f90#L620).
+    * 4 loops (one for each stage) descibed by Loop 1 in item 6 of the code description.
+    * 4 loops presented as Loops 2-5 in item 5 of the code description.
+    * 4 loops (one for each stage) descibed by Loop 6 in item 6 of the code description.
+* 3 loops (one for each stage), which are described in items 7,9,11 of the code description.
+* 1 loop, the update solutions loop, which is described in item 14 of the code description.

+##### Subroutines and the interaction of shared and private variables.
+The most complex part of parallelizing the loops described above was understanding how FORTRAN handles shared and private variables within the parallel sections of the code.
+The rules are as follows:
+1. In a `PARALLEL DO` section, the iteration variable is by default `private`.
+2. All other variables accessed directly inside that do loop are by default `shared`.
+3. All variables accessed in subroutines are `private`.

+Because of these rules, the main stage loops and the update solutions loop could not simply be surrounded by the compiler directives.
+The reason for this is that those loops call subroutines which access global variables.
+Since the variables within the subroutine are all `private` by default, the global variables will be in an undetermined state when they are called.
+Additionally, it is not possible to simply define these variables as `shared` in the compiler directive, because the OMP compiler will only allow scoping of variables that are directly accessed in the scope of the `do` loop, and since the globals are accessed within the subroutine, they are not visible and thus will throw a compiler error.
+The workaround we came up with to

 ### 5.3 Dependencies
 - Anything specific to Fortran or this code base?
 FFTW, OpenMP, MPI?
 ### 5.4 Compiling and Running the Code